djlacavera21/rbshard/README.md

 This opens a window with text areas for input and results along with an entry field for your secret key.
 A simple menu provides options to open files for encoding, save results to disk and quit the application.
+Additional menu items allow encrypting and decrypting arbitrary files such as PDFs or text documents directly to and from `.rbs` archives.
 Keys must be at least eight characters long and invalid operations will show an error dialog.